IPA JobMatch er en job analyse, der ser jobbet indefra.

-The job is carried out in a working environment characterised by great openness and trust in each other.
-You talk spontaneously to colleagues with the expectation of being greeted in a positive way.
-Part of the task is based on this immediate trust in each other and there is a basic feeling of working together to achieve common goals.
-The environment is welcoming, positive and friendly, and people always offer themselves to help with tasks.
-In general, there is a strong collective cohesiveness, which is perceived as a lever for the best possible performance of tasks.
+The job is performed in an open and trusting work environment.
+You speak spontaneously to colleagues with the expectation of being greeted in a positive way.
+Part of the task solution is based on this immediate trust in each other, and there is a fundamental sense of working together to achieve common goals.
+The environment is welcoming, positive and friendly, and people always offer their own input when solving tasks.
+In general, there is a strong

 JobMatch trait # 9

 The extent to which the working environment is characterised by an open and free exchange of experiences and views, and a desire to seek each other’s company.
 The belief that this sharing of tasks and maintaining a high level of communication is conducive to efficiency in the performance of tasks.
 People need to be able to talk freely to everyone in order to achieve the best results.

 This is the person who often keeps their thoughts and opinions to themselves until they have been processed in their own inner universe.
 They can be perceived as a reserved and cautious person who spends a lot of time thinking things through before speaking up.

 HIGH SOCIAL ORIENTATION

 This is the person who likes to share their views and experiences with others and is therefore always visible and talkative in social settings.
 They are an outgoing and outgoing person who easily engages in conversation with others.
 This is also the person who, by sharing their thoughts with others, often feels that they actually get something positive out of the social contact.